 In the litigation, Co-Lead Plaintiffs alleged that, since at least 2011, the Board and executive management of Wells Fargo & Company (“Wells Fargo”) knew or consciously disregarded that Wells Fargo employees were illicitly creating millions of deposit and credit card accounts for their customers, without the consent of those customers, in an attempt to drive up “cross-selling,” i.e., selling complementary Wells Fargo banking products to prospective or existing customers.

-Revelations regarding the scheme, and the Wells Fargo Board’s and senior officers’ knowledge or blatant disregard of it, have deeply damaged Wells Fargo’s reputation and cost it millions of dollars in regulatory fines and lost business.
-In May 2017, the court largely denied defendants’ motion to dismiss Co-Lead Plaintiffs’ amended complaint.
+Revelations regarding the scheme, and the Wells Fargo Board’s and senior officers’ knowledge or blatant disregard of it, deeply damaged Wells Fargo’s reputation and cost it millions of dollars in regulatory fines and lost business.
+In May 2017, the court largely denied Defendants’ motion to dismiss Co-Lead Plaintiffs’ amended complaint.
 In October 2017, the court again denied a second round of motions to dismiss the amended complaint.

 The case is In re Wells Fargo & Company Shareholder Derivative Litigation, No. 3:16-cv-05541 (N.D.
 Cal.).

 - Order Granting Motion for Final Approval of Settlement (April 7, 2020)

 - Motion for Final Approval of Settlement (June 27, 2019)

 - Motion for Award of Attorneys’ Fees (June 27, 2019)